 A fully integrated ERP solution

 Otherwise, you can remove payroll headaches with an all-in-one ERP software solution.
-By tracking workers’ attendance using Facial Biometric Timesheet or a Labour Clocking screen, working hours and timesheet can be automatically recorded with project code tagged and calculated in the Synergix ERP system.
+By tracking workers’ attendance using Facial Biometric Timesheet or a Labour Clocking screen, working hours and timesheet can be automatically recorded with project code tagged and calculated in the Synergix E1 ERP system in Singapore.
 As the system conforms to IRAS regulations, additional payments (public holiday, fixed additional amount, claims etc.) and deductions (fixed deduction, employee’s CPF, taxes etc.) are computed precisely and employee’s monthly payslips are generated accordingly without human intervention.

 The ERP system in Singapore not only provides an in-house, proactive solution to your business’ payroll issues but also offers digital facilitation to every corner of your business such as project costing, manufacturing, distribution, customer relationship management, financial management and business analytics, etc.

 You can learn more about the Singapore ERP software solutions by contacting Synergix ERP consultants.
 With more than 28 years of experience in developing and providing ERP system to SMEs in various industries, we are confident to listen to any of your requirements as well as offer exceptional solutions to help you achieve sustainable growth.